taskflow/taskflow/README.md

 ## Task API

+Each time you create a task, the taskflow object adds a node to the present task dependency graph and return a *task handle* to you.
-Each task object is a lightweight handle for you to create dependencies in its associated graph.
+A task handle is a lightweight object that defines a set of methods for users to access and modify the attributes of the associated task.
 The table below summarizes the list of commonly used methods.
 Visit [documentation][wiki] to see the complete list.